 Informational content helps you build trust and authority with your target audience.
 Typically, this type will have a modifier in the title, such as:

-For example, this “how-to” article about bleeding a radiator includes affiliate links (note the Amazon affiliate disclosure below):
+For example, this “how-to” article about bleeding a radiator includes affiliate links for the required tools (note the Amazon affiliate disclosure below):

 Or this men’s fashion site about what an Oxford shirt is:

-You see affiliate links placed near the end of the post after you get a detailed explanation about what an Oxford shirt is.
+You see affiliate links placed in four different locations near the end of the post after you get a detailed explanation of an Oxford shirt.

-Start by asking what terms your readers are looking for (or what they’d like to learn) and create content based on that.
+Start by asking what terms your readers want (or what they’d like to learn) and create content based on that.
 Then, weed out terms with low search volume using a keyword research tool (more on that in a minute).

-Commercial investigation is when someone is close to making a purchase and is in the process of researching the potential product(s) they want to buy.
+Commercial investigation is when someone is close to making a purchase and is researching the potential product(s) they want to buy.

 This person is typically searching for: